Do the Digit Insurance

 Step 3: Push through until your palms rest on the floor mat.
 Place the palms near each other parallelly, allowing the thumbs to touch each other too.

-Step 4: Exhale steadily and lift the body slowly off the floor mat.
-Then try to balance your body weight on your palms.
+Step 4: Exhale steadily and slowly lift your body off the floor mat.
+Then, try to balance your body weight on your palms.

 Step 5: To maintain better balance, ensure you are breathing evenly.